Workplaces Beyond Rules

 The Bell

 The Buddhist monks around Thich Nhat Hanh have a custom in their Plum Village Monastery in Southern France.
-Every once in a while, a bell is struck1 in order to remind everybody to stop whatever they were doing, and back-pedal for a minute.
-Books are closed.
-Lunch is stopped.
-Discussions fall silent.
-Labor is put… Continue reading The Bell
+Every once in a while, a bell is struck ((Or: “Invited” as they prefer to call it, because of the inherent violence in the verb “to strike”.)) in order to remind everybody to stop whatever they were […]

 Two Kinds of Freedom